shawnmflemingc/faq/garmin.md

 https://garmin.opentopomap.org/#north_america

-### Ibycus
+### Ibycus Canada Topgraphic IMG
-Geogratis Website (The BNDT dataset) (?
-Department of Natural Resources Canada.
-All rights reserved).
+Data sourced from Canada's Geogratis Website (The BNDT dataset from Department of Natural Resources Canada).
 This is essentially the data you get on the government issue 1:50,000 topo maps.
 The original source has been removed and you need to download it via torrent, but can easily find other sources online.

 http://www.ibycus.com/ibycustopo/ (download ISO from Google Drive: https://drive.google.com/file/d/0B_OuRuvqYnudZGRJZVFra3VsT0k/view)